nabeelahmedjh/cui-past-papers/README.md

 This GitHub repository serves as the codebase and documentation for the CUI Past Papers project.
 The main features of the website are as follows:

 1. **Past Paper Submission:**

    - Students can submit past papers for different courses.
    - Submitted papers undergo a review process by administrators to ensure their validity.

 2. **Review Process:**

    - Administrators evaluate each submission to determine its validity.
    - Valid past papers are added to our Past Paper Gallery.

 3. **Contributors List:**

    - Students who contribute valid past papers will be recognized and added to the Contributors List.

+4. **Featured Contributors:**

+   - Top contributors are featured on the Home page of the site.

-4. **Invalid Submissions:**
+5. **Invalid Submissions:**

    - Submissions that do not meet the validity criteria will be declined.

-5. **Past Paper Gallery:**
+6. **Past Paper Gallery:**

-   - All the valid submissions will be added to pastpaper gallery where user can search. student can search for their required Pastpaer as well.
+   - All the valid submissions will be added to pastpaper gallery.

+7. **Search/Filter by terms:**

+   - User can search for their required past paper with different search terms such as course name, course code, or instructor name.

+8. **View/Download Past Paper:**
+   - User can view and download the Past Paper PDF on Desktop and Mobile Devices without any need of external plugin.

 # Getting Started Frontend